RuiLiTHU23/RuiLiTHU23.github.io/_pages/about.md

 Journal Reviewer
 ------
-IEEE Trans on Evolutionary Computation (SCI, IF=11.7, T1 Top).
+IEEE Trans on Evolutionary Computation (SCI, IF=11.7).
 2024.
-IEEE Trans on Fuzzy System (SCI, IF=11.9, T1 Top).
+IEEE Trans on Fuzzy System (SCI, IF=11.9).
 2023.
-IEEE Trans on Affective Computing (SCI, IF=11.2, T2).
+IEEE Trans on Affective Computing (SCI, IF=11.2).
 2024.
-IEEE Trans on Systems, Mans, Cybernetics: Systems (SCI, IF=8.7, T1).
+IEEE Trans on Systems, Mans, Cybernetics: Systems (SCI, IF=8.7).
 2025.
-IEEE Trans on Industrial Informatics (SCI, IF=11.7, T1).
+IEEE Trans on Industrial Informatics (SCI, IF=11.7).
 2025.
-IEEE Trans on Emerging Topics in Computational Intelligence (SCI, IF=5.3, T3).
+IEEE Trans on Emerging Topics in Computational Intelligence (SCI, IF=5.3).
 2024.
-European Journal of Operational Research (SCI, IF=6, T1).
+European Journal of Operational Research (SCI, IF=6).
 2025.
-IEEE Internet of Things Journal (SCI, IF=8.2, T1).
+IEEE Internet of Things Journal (SCI, IF=8.2).
 2024.
-Swarm and Evolutionary Computation (SCI, IF=8.2, T1).
+Swarm and Evolutionary Computation (SCI, IF=8.2).
 2023.
-Journal of Industrial Information Integration (SCI, IF=10.4, T1).
+Journal of Industrial Information Integration (SCI, IF=10.4).
 2024.
+Robotics and Computer-Integrated Manufacturing (SCI, IF=9.1).
+2025.
-Information Sciences (SCI, IF=6.7, T1).
+Information Sciences (SCI, IF=6.7).
 2024.
-Expert Systems with Applications (SCI, IF=7.5, T1).
+Expert Systems with Applications (SCI, IF=7.5).
 2022.
-Journal of Cleaner Production (SCI, IF=11.1, T1).
+Journal of Cleaner Production (SCI, IF=11.1).
 2024.
-Complex & Intelligent System (SCI, IF=5.6, T2).
+Complex & Intelligent System (SCI, IF=5.6).
 2023.
-Computers & Operations Research (SCI, IF=4.6, T2).
+Computers & Operations Research (SCI, IF=4.6).
 2023.
-Egyptian Informatics Journal (SCI, IF=5.2, T3).
+Egyptian Informatics Journal (SCI, IF=5.2).
 2023.
-Memetic Computing (SCI, IF=5.2, T3).
+Memetic Computing (SCI, IF=5.2).
 2024.

 Project